mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/CelebA.md

 PyTorch: Read the CelebA (CelebFaces Attributes) dataset.
 API integrates the transformation operations for image and label.

 MindSpore: Read the CelebA (CelebFaces Attributes) dataset.
-Download dataset from web is not supported.
+Downloading dataset from web is not supported.
 Transforms for image and label depends on `mindshare.dataset.map` operation.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |